RISE UP AND TAKE RESPONSIBILITY

 It is absolutely easy to find excuses for your wrong actions, or to find someone to blame for your wrong actions.

 You don’t need to think too deep or far to find many excuses to justify your failure in life.
 Neither do you need to search too wide or far before you find many people you can blame for your failure in life.

-Without being taught we all know how to play blame game effectively.
+Without being taught, we all know how to play the blame game effectively.
 This is one of the expressions or manifestations of the sinful nature we inherited from Adam.